NewsLocal News

 Tracy Foster - Screen Sanity Executive Director

-Congress hasn’t addressed legislation regarding regulating online platforms since 1998.
+Congress hasn’t addressed legislation regulating online platforms since 1998.

-Both kids' online safety bills passed the senate 91-3 in the summer, so it's still up in the air if the government will have more power to regulate tech companies.
+Both online safety bills passed the Senate 91-3 in the summer, so it's still up in the air if the government will have more power to regulate tech companies.

-She thinks there’s still a lot more to be done.
+Still, she thinks there’s much more to be done.

-Since last week, any teens that signed up new to Instagram will automatically have a teen account and Meta will start changing existing accounts over this week.
+Since last week, any minors sign up for Instagram will automatically have a teen account.
+Meta will start changing existing accounts this week.

 KSHB 41 reporter Olivia Acree covers portions of Johnson County, Kansas.
 Share your story idea with Olivia.